Discover how to get in to jobs in health and social care in Birmingham and Solihull.

 Yes, you will be required to complete and attend a training programme.
 The training programme will be based on the role that you have selected so that you can find out more about the role and to support you in applying for jobs and being interviewed.

-Our aim is for all the training to be face-to-face, at one of the many training venues we have across Birmingham and Solihull.
+Our aim is for all the training to be a combination of face-to-face and online.
+The face-to-face element can be delivered at one of the training venues we have across Birmingham and Solihull.

 If you don’t have internet access that is not a problem as we have a variety of means by which we can support you to complete an application or training.
 Should you require additional help with this one of our team will be able to support you.

-Upon successful completion of the pre-employment training we will guarantee you an interview for the role you applied for.
-We will support you through the application and interview process and, if you secure the role, we will also support you for the first six months in the role.
+Upon successful completion of the training we will support you through the application and interview process and, if you secure the role, we will also support you for the first six months in the role.
 If you don’t secure employment at the first interview we will continue to support you for up to 16 weeks to give you the best opportunity to secure a role in health or care.

-There are roles in Facilities (Portering, Housekeeping, Catering), Administration and as a Healthcare Assistant.
+There are roles in facilities (portering, housekeeping, catering), administration, theatre support workers, pharmacy assistant and as a healthcare assistant.
 These are outlined in some detail in the job families documents.
-We are also working on developing support for people who would like to become Theatre Support Workers.

 Yes.
 We encourage all applicants to share their disability with us.
 We are able to consider a range of reasonable adjustments and flexible working patterns for all roles.